litProgTypst/publisher/docs/Design.md

 project](https://gerby-project.github.io/).

-The key task of the publisher is to maintain a global glossary, cross-reference, index and table of contents across a number of loosely related documents written in [Typst](https://typst.app/).
+The key task of the publisher is to maintain a global glossary, cross-reference, index, bibliography and table of contents across a number of loosely related documents written in [Typst](https://typst.app/).

 We use: